Virtual Reality experience – Halloween Pumpkins Hall

-A documentation about a VR Minigame project for Google Cardboard.
+A documentation about a Halloween Virtual Reality minigame, designed in Unity 3d for Google Cardboard.

-The game challenges new VR users to solve a familiar type of puzzle in a new way and let them dive into a spooky and mystical Halloween night atmosphere on an old graveyard.
-I developed this project as a part of my coursework in the online course „VR Developer“.
+The minigame challenges new Virtual Reality users to solve a familiar type of puzzle in a new way and let them dive into a spooky and mystical Halloween night atmosphere on an old graveyard.
+I developed this project as a part of my coursework in the online Nanodegree course „VR Developer“.

 The Halloween Pumpkins Hall

 My intension as a 3D Artist was to design an interesting environment for the users and invite them to look around and explore everything.
 I attached importance not to make the users feel uncomfortable or get very scared whithin this Virtual Reality experience.
 It should be fun to be in this Halloween place and only just a little scary.

 After the idea was born I modified the course project into a special Halloween Pumpkins Hall.
 I modeled an additional mausoleum front building, new walls for the interior scene and some pumpkins in 3Ds Max.
 The unwrapped models were textured in Photoshop.
 For the Halloween UI I made the graphics in Adobe Illustrator and imported the .pngs into Unity 3D.

 While working on the scene, I had to be a little bit carefull about the model and texture sizes and the lights in particular, to avoid from running into performance issues on mobile devices.
 So, here you can take a look at some documentation material of the working process: